-If you submit a video link that we do use, we will likely download it and play it from our platform – it will get many more views that way.
+If you submit a video link that we do use, we will download it and play it from our platforms (FB first, and then possibly Instagram, Tik Tok, YouTube, Vimeo and Twitter at some point.).
+It will get many more views that way, rather than sharing it or cross-posting.
 If we post your video, you should follow the comments on the post, made by our Drum Talk TV community–it’s a great way to obtain feedback.
 Just be prepared to see comments reflecting the fact that not everyone likes everything they see or hear.
 And let that roll off your back!

 Happy Drumming from all of us at Drum Talk TV and thank you for being part of our community!

 By Submitting a video you understand and agree to all of the above.